 Effective conservation of whales and dolphins requires protection of key habitats, as is the case with most species.
 Key habitats could include feeding, mating or calving areas and migratory pathways.
-Animals may be particularly sensitive to human activities occurring in
+Animals may be particularly sensitive to human activities occurring in key habitats as these areas may serve important needs not readily met in other areas.
+Work to identify key habitats for most whale and dolphin species in the Marine Park is currently largely lacking.

-These and other information gaps must be addressed for management to be successful ever the long term, but in the absence of this information the precautionary principle must be applied.
-Thus, rather than relying solely on detection of problems after the subsequent efforts to develop and implement after the serious or irreversible damage.
-This is not to be taken as a justification for panket prohibitions on human activities, but rather as a call to employ the best available data and err on the side of caution when considering the likely effects of human advities on whales and dolphins and to implement prudent management measures.
+These and other information gaps must be addressed for management to be successful over the long term, but in the absence of this information the precautionary principle must be applied.
+Thus, rather than relying solely on detection of problems after they have arisen and subsequent efforts to develop and implement effective solutions, management decisions should strive to prevent significant negative impacts from occurring, where there are risks of serious or irreversible damage.
+This is not to be taken as a justification for blanket prohibitions on human activities, but rather as a call to employ the best available data and err on the side of caution when considering the likely effects of human activities on whales and dolphins and to implement prudent management measures.

-The Marine Park is known to be an important area for the blocking and calving of humpback whales that migrate to the warmer waters from Antarctice during winter (May to September).
-It is also known that dwarf minke whales are encounted in the Ribbon Reefs and Offshore Port Douglas waters principally during June and Mix Many other species of whales and dolphins also inhabit waters of the Marine Parkether permanently or seasonally.
+The Marine Park is known to be an important area for the breeding and calving of humpback whales that migrate to the warmer waters from Antarctica during winter (May to September).
+It is also known that dwarf minke whales are encountered in the Ribbon Reefs and Offshore Port Douglas waters principally during June and July.
+Many other species of whales and dolphins also inhabit waters of the Marine Park either permanently or seasonally.

-Both the northern and southern humpback male migratory pathways along the east coast of Australia present whale watching opportunities.
+Both the northern and southern humpback whale migratory pathways along the east coast of Australia present whale watching opportunities.
 Whale watching presently occurs in New South Wales, Hervey Bay, Moreton Bay, the Whitsundays and Cairns so it is possible that individual animals could be subject to whale watching on a number of occasions during their journey.
 This would be of particular concern considering that whales travelling to and from the Great Barrier Reef calving grounds will include pregnant females during the northward migration, and mothers with young calves during the southward migration.
-Possible continuous exposure what watching of individuals in the Marine Park will not be permitted to develop and whales will be provided with some refuges from the impacts generated by where watching (incidental and dedicated) if necessary.
+Possible continuous exposure to whale watching of individuals in the Marine Park will not be permitted to develop, and whales will be provided with some refuges from the impacts generated by whale watching (incidental and dedicated) if necessary.